michaljac/alzearly/README.md

 - [ ] **Caching**: Redis caching for frequently accessed data
 - [ ] **Parallel processing**: Multi-core feature engineering

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Update documentation
-6. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support

-For questions and support, please open an issue on GitHub or contact the development team.

----

 **Note**: This project uses synthetic data for demonstration purposes.
 For real clinical applications, ensure compliance with relevant healthcare data regulations and privacy requirements.